jaredkrinke/log/content/posts/game-development/browser-based-game-on-steam.md

 ## Platforms
 It's now possible to download the Steamworks SDK *before* paying the Steam Direct fee, which is helpful.
 Within that zip file, it has binaries for 32- and 64-bit Linux and Windows, and macOS.
 I'm interpreting that list to be the definitive list of supported platforms.

+## Cloud saves
+The Steam SDK [provides a C++ interface](https://partner.steamgames.com/doc/sdk/api) for enumerating/reading/writing files to the Steam Cloud.
+There is also an [auto-cloud](https://partner.steamgames.com/doc/features/cloud#steam_auto-cloud) feature that just synchronizes files based on path.

+As far as transitioning data from the browser version to the Steam version, I doubt there is a reliable and automatic way to do so.

+### One note on Itch
+Note: in the past, I investigated using [Itch](https://itch.io/)'s launcher to sync user data, but there were many issues:

+* Obtaining the user identity isn't possible due to known bugs
+* Storing data is up to the game developer, because Itch (reasonably, in my opinion) does not offer cloud storage for games

+## Cost
+As far as I can tell, Steam's $100 fee (plus tax) is a one-time fee.
+Obviously, I'd prefer not to have to shell out this much money, but, luckily, $100 is not going to make or break my financial situation.

+## Advertising Steam release within browser-based version
+It seems that there is precedent (e.g. [Mindustry on Itch](https://anuke.itch.io/mindustry)) for advertising that the same game is available on Steam, when the Steam version has additional features.
+I didn't see anything Itch's terms of service that prohibit this (nor do I think it *should* be prohibited).

+# Marketing and analytics
+Steam has [guidance for marketing games on the platform](https://partner.steamgames.com/doc/marketing).
+It looks like there is support for Google Analytics and some link tracking.
+For now, I'm just going to put off thinking about marketing because my goal is to share my game, not to get rich off of it.